Azure/aad-pod-identity/website/content/en/docs/Demo/java-blob.md

 In this step, we'll create a new user-assigned identity which will be used to interact with the Azure Storage account.

-**Note:** this step can be skipped if you already have a manage identity you'd like to reuse.
+> this step can be skipped if you already have a managed identity you'd like to reuse.

 1. Setup:

     ```sh
+    git clone https://github.com/Azure/aad-pod-identity $GOPATH/src/github.com/Azure/aad-pod-identity
+    cd $GOPATH/src/github.com/Azure/aad-pod-identity/examples/java-blob

     CLUSTER_NAME=<YOUR_AKS_CLUSTER_NAME>
     CLUSTER_RESOURCE_GROUP=$(az aks list --query "[?name == '$CLUSTER_NAME'].resourceGroup" -o tsv)